jcolag/entropy-arbitrage-code/about.md

 A bio?
 Sure, if we must...

- > A born and bred Long Islander who doesn't have an accent you expect, John has been programming since the BASIC cartridge on the Atari 400 and used a Commodore 64 from its release until high school made forty-column printouts an untenable plan.
-He has been programming professionally long enough that some of his colleagues weren't born when he started out, pleased to see a generation of programmers who learned with a community.
+ > A born and bred Long Islander who doesn't have an accent you expect, John (he/him) has been programming since the BASIC cartridge on the Atari 400 and used a Commodore 64 from around its release until high school made forty-column printouts an untenable plan.
+He has been programming professionally long enough that some of his colleagues weren't born when he started out, and pleased to see a generation of programmers who learned with a community.
 He has worked in telecommunications, medicine, productivity, research, home automation, transit, and retail spaces and tried to bring the lessons of each field to the others.
 He has also used a wide variety of technologies in these jobs, and has gotten a laugh seeing most of them horribly misused.
  >
  > John has also taught everything from graduate courses to continuing education, ran a startup without acquiring enough customers to survive (oops!), and dabbled in publishing in a venture that never came together (oops again!).
 He *probably* won't take your consulting job unless he likes you or finds the project of special interest.
  >
  > You can find John's ramblings on the Internet going back to the early 1990s on a wide variety of topics, if you search thorougly enough, and will find that he has had some spectacularly bad ideas about how the world works and spends a fair amount of time today trying to make up for that.
 If you see him being particularly dismissive of an idea (that isn't obviously a lie or long-obsolete), it's probably because he used to talk that way and now realizes how dumb that sounds.

 And now I'm tired of looking at third-person prose, so scram.
 Go read something else or play outside or something...